Updated April 2026

 🚫 Lack of Maintenance

 Failures caused by neglected servicing, incorrect fluids, or not following the manufacturer's maintenance schedule.
-Keeping service records is essential.
+Keeping complete service records is essential for claims.

 🚫 Modifications & Aftermarket Parts